inkbytefo/tma1-llm/README.md

 ## Core Concepts

 - Morphology Awareness: Words are split into root + suffix tokens to better capture agglutinative structure.
+- **Explicit Morpheme Representations (NEW)**: Model uses separate embeddings for 23 detailed morpheme types (kökler, iyelik ekleri, durum ekleri, zaman ekleri, vb.).
+These embeddings are additively combined with word embeddings, enabling the model to learn shared semantic knowledge across morphemes and improve generalization.
 - **Preprocessing Optimization**: Morphological analysis is performed **once during preprocessing**, not during training.
-Results are cached in JSONL format with `morpho_types` tensors for each token.
+Results are cached in JSONL format with `morpho_types` tensors for each token (23 categories).
 - Grammar Biasing: **Vectorized** logit adjustments enforce vowel harmony and typical suffix sequences using PyTorch tensor operations (no vocabulary loops), providing significant performance improvements.
-- Attention Augmentation: Tokens are labeled as root/suffix/verb (via preprocessed `morpho_types`), and attention applies learned biases based on these types using efficient tensor operations.
+- Attention Augmentation: Tokens are labeled with detailed morpheme types (via preprocessed `morpho_types`), and attention applies learned biases based on these types using efficient tensor operations.

 ## Ownership and Licensing